 According to the World Health Organization, most of us, about 57 percent of the world’s population, simply turn a tap to get clean running water in our homes.
 It’s a convenience we repeatedly take for granted.
-But hundreds of millions of others don’t have access to running water.
-They walk great distances to fetch water by the bucket, which too often isn’t even safe to drink.
+But hundreds of millions of others who don’t have access to running water walk great distances to streams or wells for water which too often isn’t safe to drink.
 In rural Tanzania, lack of clean water threatens families’ health, household and economic activities, and children’s education.
 Husna Waziri, Global Volunteers’ Reaching Children’s Potential (RCP) Technology Manager, explains how harvesting household rainwater in the Ukwega Ward is transforming village life.

 In Tanzania, 43 percent of the population lacks access to clean drinking water.
 Moreover, the country spends 70 percent of its already tight health budget on preventable diseases caused by lack of water, sanitation, and hygiene.